 A certified nurse's aide assists patients by providing basic care.
 A nurse's aide certificate program typically includes a 3-credit course and clinical training at a medical facility.
 Students explore fundamental nursing duties, healthcare ethics and communication skills.
 Course topics include:

 Employment Outlook and Salary Information

-According to 2012-2022 projections by the U.S. Bureau of Labor Statistics (BLS), employment for nurse's aides, orderlies and attendants could increase 21%.
-Contributing to this faster-than-average growth is an anticipated increase in long-term care for the booming aging population.
-Job opportunities are expected to be best in nursing homes and residential facilities.
-The annual mean wage for these professionals was $25,100, according to May 2014 BLS data.
+According to 2014-2024 projections by the U.S. Bureau of Labor Statistics (BLS), employment for nurse's aides could increase 18%.
+Contributing to this faster-than-average growth is an anticipated increase in long-term care for the large aging population.
+The annual median wage for these professionals was $25,710, according to May 2015 BLS data.